Ilham6703/Information-Retrieval-System/README.md

 ---

-# 📚 Multi-PDF Chatbot with Gemini...
-(Rest of your README content)

 # 📚 Multi-PDF Chatbot with Gemini (Information Retrieval System) 🧠✨

 **Effortlessly extract answers and insights from your documents with the power of Google's Gemini Pro and LangChain!**